2025 RNA Symposium Speakers

 University of California, Irvine

-The Hertel lab's research focuses on understanding the mechanisms that allow for the generation of alternative splicing patterns.
-Their long-term goals are to understand how these processes are regulated, to relate the basic mechanisms of splice-site recognition to biological processes and to identify strategies to manipulate the expression of splicing isoforms in disease genes.
-To achieve these goals, the Hertel lab use a wide variety of approaches that include biochemistry, genetics, deep sequencing and bioinformatics.
-They are an interdisciplinary team with expertise in molecular biology, computational biology and physical chemistry.
+The Hertel lab focuses on understanding the mechanisms that allow for the generation of the alternative splicing patterns.
+The labs long-term goals are to understand how these processes are regulated, to relate the basic mechanisms of splice-site recognition to biological processes and to identify strategies to manipulate the expression of splicing isoforms in disease genes.
+To achieve these goals, we use a wide variety of approaches that include biochemistry, genetics, deep sequencing and bioinformatics.
+The Hertel lab is an interdisciplinary team with expertise in molecular biology, computational biology and physical chemistry.

 Visit Dr. Klemens Hertel's Faculty Profile